Hedwig Tam

 Hedwig Tam Sin-yin (談善言; born 29 March 1990) is a Hong Kong actress.
 She received a nomination for Best New Performer in the 36th Hong Kong Film Awards for her debut role in Weeds on Fire (2016), and gained recognition for her breakout role as Chong Wai in the ViuTV series Warriors Within (2020–2024).

 Tam also starred in the films The First Girl I Loved (2021), Hong Kong Family (2022), and Smashing Frank (2025).
 In 2025, she won Best Actress in the 31st Hong Kong Film Critics Society Awards for her performance in Montages of a Modern Motherhood (2024).

 Early life and education

-Tam was born on 29 March 1990 in Hong Kong to a middle-class family.
+Tam was born on 29 March 1990 to a middle-class family.
 Her Chinese given name Sin-yin (善言) was chosen by her parents and means "kind words".
 She chose her English given name Hedwig for its meanings of "combat and persistence".
 She grew up in Ma On Shan as a middle child with an older sister and a younger brother.
 Her father worked as an expatriate outside Hong Kong.
 Tam described herself as not enjoying studying during her school years, and instead being passionate about sports, having participated in volleyball and basketball since primary school.
 She studied at Po Leung Kuk Wu Chung College for secondary education, where she was classmates with fellow actor and singer Stanley Yau.
 During her university years, she assisted a friend in organizing a fashion show, where she met industry professionals and inadvertently entered the field, working part-time as a costume dresser for models.
 After graduating with a bachelor's degree in marketing and public relations, she was invited to model due to her company's expansion and began her modeling career in 2012, primarily filming television advertisements.
 That same year, she also started acting in short films, describing her motivation to pursue acting as a "desire for fun and new experiences".
 She moved out of her family's home in Ma On Shan after entering showbiz and has lived in Tai Po, Tai Wai, and Yau Tsim Mong over the years.